AshleyF/Forthkit/hardware/register/readme.md

          c out,
     &start jump,

-This is a pretty nice (though reversed) assembly format, leaving all the power of Forth available as a powerful "macro assembler."
+This is a pretty nice assembly format, leaving all the power of Forth available as a "macro assembler."
 A new [`boot.bin`](./boot.bin) may be build with [`sh ./capitalize.sh`](./capitalize.sh).

 In addition to `label` to give names to addresses for backward jumps (most common), there are `leap` and `ahead` words to skip over code (likely for library routines).